Arrested Hong Kong cardinal a fiery critic of Beijing

 The Vatican spokesman, Matteo Bruni, said Wednesday the Holy See “learned with concern the news of the arrest of Cardinal Zen and is following the evolution of the situation with extreme attention.”

-The Hong Kong Catholic Diocese also issued a statement Thursday saying it was “extremely concerned about the condition and safety of Cardinal Joseph Zen and we are offering our special prayers for him.”
+The Hong Kong Catholic Diocese also issued a statement Thursday saying it was “extremely concerned” about Zen’s condition and safety.

 “We have always upheld the rule of law.
 We trust that in the future we will continue enjoying religious freedom in Hong Kong under the Basic Law,” it said, referring to the city’s mini-constitution.